Last fact-checked: 14 January 2019

-A common but specialist procedure, root canal treatment may be required to save a tooth from extraction.
-Around one third of Australians avoid the dentist but unfortunately, root canals are so expensive in Australia and New Zealand as to render it unaffordable for many, resulting in the loss of the tooth.
-This then brings other problems about missing teeth, for example, replacing them with implants, crowns, bridges or dentures - which are also expensive options.
+A common but specialty procedure, root canal treatment may be required to save your tooth from extraction.
+Around one third of Australians avoid the dentist but unfortunately, root canals are so expensive in Australia and New Zealand as to render it unaffordable for many, resulting in the loss of the tooth. then brings other problems about missing teeth, for example, replacing them with implants, crowns, bridges or dentures - which are also expensive options.

 Finding a dentist in Thailand who specializes in root canals is relatively straightforward with Dental Departures.
-We have dentists located in major holiday locations, and so you will never be too far away from a great dentist, excellent accommodations and other amenities.
+We list quality dentists located in leading tourist destinations, and so you will never be too far away from a great dentist, excellent accommodations and other amenities.

 Ensuring you have your root canal done by a specialist dentist, or endodontist, is important, as choosing a dentist who is not experienced in this procedure could potentially cause more problems.

-With Dental Departures you can search our website to see dentists who offer this procedure.
-We have already background checked qualifications and experience, and you can also look at photos of our clinics and read other patients’ reviews.
+With Dental Departures, you can search our website to see dentists who offer this procedure.
+We have already background checked dentists' qualifications and experience, and you can also look at photos of our clinics and read other patients’ reviews.

 Dentists in Thailand have undergone extensive training, just like dentists at home, with many also being members of other dental governing bodies overseas, as well as with the Thai authorities.

-Root canal may be completed in a couple of appointments, usually 5 days apart.
+Root canals may be completed in a couple of appointments, usually five days apart.
 On your first appointment the actual procedure is carried out, and it may take some hours depending on how many roots the tooth has.
-Your dentist may have to perform the procedure on up to 6 root canals in one tooth.
+Your dentist may have to perform the procedure on up to six root canals in one tooth.
 Each soft pulp in the center of the tooth and each canal will have to be cleared of debris and infected material before being carefully cleaned.

-If you require a crown you will have to stay for an additional few days in order to have the crown made and fitted.
+If you require a crown you will stay for an additional few days in order to have the crown made and fitted.

 Also, if you have had an infection you will need to have been on a course of antibiotics for 10 days before your dentist will start root canal treatment.
 You can get these from your dentist at home and start them before you arrive for your dental appointment in Thailand.

 The cost varies depending on the size of the tooth, number of root canals, filling material used or whether a permanent restoration (crown) is fitted, but the average price in Australia is around AUD $1,250.
-In Thailand they start from AUD $99.
+In Thailand’s clinics root canal prices start from AUD $99.